Bidirectional anisotropic solar energetic particle events observed by Solar Orbiter: Discussions and conclusion

 Bidirectional SEP events with distinct velocity dispersion can also be explained by the mirror effect.
-For example, \cite{Li2020ApJ} reported an SEP event at $1~\mathrm{au}$ where two electron populations were observed streaming away from and toward the Sun with similar release times but different path lengths.
-They suggested that this was due to reflection occurring beyond $1~\mathrm{au}$, rather than transport along a closed magnetic field topology.
+For example, \cite{Li2020ApJ} report an SEP event at $1~\mathrm{au}$ where two electron populations were observed streaming away from and towards the Sun with similar release times but different path lengths.
+They suggest that this was due to reflection occurring beyond $1~\mathrm{au}$, rather than transport along a closed magnetic field topology.
 Under the mirror scenario, the sunward and anti-sunward particle populations are expected to exhibit comparable release times, particle intensities, and spectral indices.
 In contrast, our study finds large discrepancies in intensity and spectral slope between the two populations, with the sunward source significantly stronger, making the mirroring explanation unlikely in this case.
 This also indicates that the clear detection of bidirectional SEP events associated with flux ropes requires more specific conditions.
 Most importantly, in a scattering environment, the first injection must be much weaker than the second.
-Otherwise, the initial particle population may dominate and mask the velocity dispersion and anisotropy signatures of the second injection.
+Otherwise, the initial particle population can dominate and mask the velocity dispersion and anisotropy signatures of the second injection.
 Such intensity differences might be more significant at higher energies due to varying acceleration efficiencies at different sites, which might explain why sunward SEPs are primarily observed in the HET energy channels.

-In summary, our observations demonstrate that SFRs might be involved in shaping the transport and distribution of solar energetic particles in the inner heliosphere.
-The bidirectional SEP events presented here provide evidence for the possible interplay between injections of different source particles and transient magnetic structures.
+In summary, our observations demonstrate that SFRs might be involved in shaping the transport and distribution of SEPs in the inner heliosphere.
+The bidirectional SEP events presented here provide potential evidence of an interplay between injections of different source particles and transient magnetic structures.
 Continued multi-spacecraft and high-resolution observations, combined with improved modelling efforts, will be essential to further unravel the topology of magnetic flux ropes and the particle transport process in bidirectional SEP events.

 \begin{appendix}